iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 1 reviews"/>
 </p>

+> Didn't recognise QR codes at a pub and at the Australian National Museum.
+Strange as other QR code reader redirected me to this Canberra Check in app anyway.
+Android / Oppo<br> :date: __2020-11-25 22:13:55__

 > Won't install!!
 Running a Samsung Note 10 so shouldn't be a compatibility issue!!<br> :date: __2020-11-14 04:53:26__

 > Complete failure.
 Says enter code but no indication of where to get code.<br> :date: __2020-11-04 00:06:22__